junegunn/fzf/README.md

 ```

 The globbing system is different in fish and thus `**` completion will not work.
-However, the `CTRL-T` command will use the last token on the commandline as the
+However, the `CTRL-T` command will use the last token on the command-line as the
 root folder for the recursive search.
 For instance, hitting `CTRL-T` at the end
-of the following commandline
+of the following command-line

 ```sh
 ls /var/